astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 worldline represents an object at rest.
 Let's say I am an observer at rest at the origin, so my worldline is the vertical axis.
-If I consider the perspective of my friend Dave, who is in a primed reference frame moving to the right at $v_R$, each successive event on my worldline will shift further to his left, as Dave moves further and futher to the right.
-So the original axis will tilt left in the primed frame.
-Furthermore, as Dave walks to the right, successive events that are to my right will now be right next to Dave.
-If I were to draw Dave's worldline on my spacetime diagram, it would be a rightward tilting line, and so this line will be the vertical axis in Dave's primed frame.
+If I consider the perspective of my friend Dave, who is in a primed reference frame moving to the right at $v_R$ (assume Dave and I are at the same location at time $t=0$), each successive event on my worldline will shift further to his left, as Dave moves further and futher to the right.
+So the original axis (my vertical worldline) will tilt left in the primed frame (Dave's point of view, as I fall further and further behind him).
+Furthermore, as Dave walks to the right, successive events that are to my right will now be at Dave's location.
+If I were to draw Dave's worldline on my spacetime diagram, it would be a rightward tilting line, but this line will be the vertical axis in Dave's primed frame.

 Therefore, if I want to draw the set of events on the unprimed frame that will be the vertical axis in a primed frame, I will draw a tilted